 Real-Time Web Applications

-Node.js is here to build real-time web applications at a lighting speed just at the same time required to make a simple blog in PHP.
+Node.js is here to build real-time web applications at a lightning speed just at the same time required to make a simple blog in PHP.
 The suite is a clear winner in multi-user real-time web apps as in games and chat apps.

 Node.js has a vibrant and very active open source community which has produced many excellent modules to add additional capabilities to Node.js applications.

 There are actually two parts to writing a simple Node.js application.

 You might have already learned how to install Node.js on your local box to test things out.
 The Node.js environment is clean and easy to install, configure and deploy.
 The Node.js installer writes the necessary files on your PC’s drive to get Node.js up and running.
 No additional configuration may be necessary to start creating Node.js applications.

 You can run also run Node.js directly on a typical hosting with Linux, Apache, and PHP (LAMP).
 For this to happen you’ll need Node-friendly hosting.
 Starting small and simple by using a shared hosting provider to host your Node.js application, and focus on development, is perfectly fine.
 The moment you decide to host your Node.js application in a shared hosting environment though, the number of hosting providers to choose from becomes all of a sudden very limited.
 There are some tutorials that show you how to run a Node.js application on “any” shared hosting provider, but due note those methods are likely not supported officially.